Engine compression check

 If you have an engine with a flash starter, you must have a heavy duty electric drill with a 1/2" chuck, the correct sized socket, and a socket adapter.
 Remove the starter and use the drill to turn the crankshaft at 300 RPM.
-There is no other way to check the compression of an engine with a flash starter.

 The compression should be about 130 psi (4,000' MSL) or 150 psi (sea level) for engines with a 10:1 compression ratio, like the Top 80.
-For other engines go to their respective specification page for the compression ratio and multiply this by 15 to give the approximate compression value.
+For other engines go to their respective specification page (or the engine manual) for the compression ratio and multiply this by 15 to give the approximate compression value.
 The exact value will vary depending on altitude, type of compression tester, or whether it is a cold or hot engine.

 Engines that have a decompression port (but not a flash starter) like the Minari and Simonini will have much lower values (about 10-20% less).

 If the compression is less than 90% of the correct value, replace the cylinder, piston, and ring.
 Miniplane-USA sells kits that includes these parts.
-Pilots can also have their cylinders re-bored at this shop for a modest price and get an oversized piston from Miniplane-USA.
-Cost-wise, the first option is more economical.

 A compression check, however, will not tell you what condition your engine bearings are in.